What Is Organizations?

 An account you have invited to join your organization created by using the Organizations service.
 Each member account is a standard HUAWEI ID or Huawei Cloud account and can be directly in the root OU or placed in one of the other OUs.

 The process of inviting other accounts to join your organization.
-Only the management account can initiate an invitation, and only enterprise member accounts in Enterprise Center can be invited.
+Only the management account can issue invitations.
 The invited accounts can join an organization only after they accept the invitations.
 The billing of these accounts is not changed after they join the organization.

 - Service control policies (SCPs)